slassabe/iotlib/doc/src/introduction.md

 ## Description

-**iotlib** is a versatile library built upon Paho™ MQTT, designed to streamline the development of IoT applications.
+**iotlib** is a versatile python library built upon Paho™ MQTT, designed to streamline the development of IoT applications.

 ![Alt text](_images/landscape.png)